rcghpge/version-cv/README.md

   - TensorFlow 2.15, 2.18, and 2.19, HuggingFace Transformers, Gensim, XGBoost (newer TF versions for cloud dev)
   - Trained on: Dell Precision Workstation 5510, Lambda Cloud compute - NVIDIA RTX A6000, NVIDIA Quadro RTX 6000, NVIDIA GH200 Grace Hopper Superchip, NVIDIA A100 Tensor Core GPU, and NVIDIA A10 Tensor Core GPU

 * **Training time:**
+*

-  - Full training, tuning, and experimentation across all models took a couple of weeks ~1-3.
+  - Models took a couple of weeks ~1-3 to build and train/validate
+  - Full training and tuning not implemented

 * **Training curves:**